nginxinc/nginx-one-workshops/labs/lab1/readme.md

     ![XC HomeScreen](media/lab1_none-tile.png)

 1. Click on the `NGINX One` tile from the home screen.
 The NGINX One "welcome" screen will appear.
-Make sure the Nginx One Console status shows `green - Enabled` as highlighted in below screenshot.
+Make sure the NGINX One Console status shows `green - Enabled` as highlighted in below screenshot.
 Click on `Visit Service`.
 If it is not enabled, you must request access from your F5 Distributed Cloud admin.

     ![N One Visit Service](media/lab1_none-service.png)

-1. By default, this will bring you to the Nginx Console `Overview Dashboard` page.
+1. By default, this will bring you to the NGINX One Console `Overview Dashboard` page.
 As no NGINX Instances are being managed by NGINX One you are seeing the blank dashboard as shown in below screenshot.

     ![Empty Dashboard](media/lab1_none-empty-overview-dashboard.png)